-In 2023 NFU Mutual continued to focus on raising awareness of MSHT across our business in a variety of ways:
+In 2024 NFU Mutual continued to focus on raising awareness of MSHT across our business in a variety of ways:

-- We run a company-wide training programme as part of the Senior Managers & Certification Regime ('SMCR'), which covers the Conduct Rules.
-The Conduct Rules set minimum standards of individual behaviour in financial services businesses, including acting with diligence and integrity.
-We require all our employees to complete SMCR eLearning every 2 years and to complete an annual attestation.
-We also require our new starters to complete the Conduct Rules eLearning and attestation as part of our induction curriculum. - We have met our regulatory obligations by providing our staff with annual mandatory Financial Crime training which covers how staff can raise any financial crime concerns.
-This has specific training material on MSHT to increase staff awareness and to provide a reminder of how to report concerns. - We have a centralised hub within the NFU Mutual intranet, focussing on Responsible Business within Procurement, where staff can find information on MSHT and how to report any concerns. - We have evolved our Responsible Business Strategy to consider factors across an Environmental, Social and Governance (ESG) framework.
-To support the business with this approach, four strategic ESG ambitions have been created that the company will work towards over the long term.
-One of the strategic ambitions is 'Doing Business the Right Way', which outlines that we will continue to incorporate ESG factors in our decision-making, how we operate our business and our supply chain, where we place our investments and the products and services we provide.
-A key focus area under this ambition is Human Rights and Working Conditions.
-We have focused on both NFU Mutual's working practices and our employee rights, as well as those of individuals and businesses across NFU Mutual's entire supply chain. - MSHT and guidance on how to report any MSHT concerns, has been added to the Procurement eLearning platform, which is mandatory annual training for those Business Relationship Managers who manage NFU Mutual's strategic or key suppliers.
+- As part of the Senior Managers and Certification Regime, NFU Mutual is required to deliver a regulatory learning module for its staff which covers the Conduct Rules.
+The Conduct Rules set out the minimum standards for individual behaviour in financial services firms, which includes acting with integrity and with due skill, care and diligence.
+All NFU Mutual staff have a responsibility under this regulation to understand and take accountability for their own conduct, behaviour and practices at work.
+We require all NFU Mutual staff to complete the Conduct Rules e-Learning every 2 years and to complete an annual attestation.
+We also require all new starters to complete the Conduct Rules e-Learning and attestation as part of our induction curriculum. - We have met our regulatory obligations by providing our staff with annual mandatory Financial Crime training which covers how staff can raise any financial crime concerns.
+This includes specific training material on MSHT to increase staff awareness and to provide a reminder of how to report concerns. - We have a centralised hub within the NFU Mutual intranet, focussing on Responsible Business within Procurement, where staff can find information on MSHT and how to report any concerns. - We have evolved our Responsible Business Strategy to consider factors across an ESG framework.
+To support the business with this approach, four strategic ESG ambitions were created that the company will work towards over the long term.
+One of the strategic ambitions is 'Doing Business the Right Way', which outlines that we will continue to incorporate ESG factors in our decision-making, how we operate our business and our supply chain, where we place our investments and the products and services that we provide.
+A key focus area under this ambition is human rights and working conditions.
+This area includes both NFU Mutual's working practices and our